hieronx/docs/docs/source/FAQ.rst

 Where can I get information about Ajna?
 ----------------
-Check out our website at  www.ajna.finance and join our Discord!
+Check out our website at `ajna.finance <https://ajna.finance/>`_ and join our Discord!

 Where can I test the application?
 Will there be an Alpha version of the protocol?
 ----------------